craig8196/the-river-protocol/README.md

 * This code is experimental and may have flaws.
 * I know state machines can be ugly, but it's how I kept my sanity.
 * Currently in pre-release and will not follow semantic versioning until release v1.0.0.
-* This author is not a security expert.
+* The original author is not a security expert.
 * Constructive criticism is welcome (if you're gonna complain, have a solution ready).